With a little help from your friends: semi-cooperative games via Joker moves: Proofs

-\textit{Proof.}
+\textit{Proof \autoref{thm:nrjokermoves}.}

-(1) Let $q'$ be a state in a play of $\Outc(\sigma_1^J)$.
-Observe the following three cases: \begin{itemize} \item If $q' \in \attrf$, then $\sigma_1^J$ is a classical attractor strategy from $q$ that is winning \cite{dAHK98}, so reaches $R$, without using any Joker actions. \item If $q' \in \joker{k}\setminus\jstate$ is a non-Joker state of the $k$-th Joker attractor set, then $\sigma_1^J$ is a classical attractor strategy from $q'$ with goal $\jokerreal{k}$, and will surely reach one of the Joker states $\jokerreal{k}$, without using any Joker actions. \item If $q' \in \jstate$, then by the definition of a Joker attractor strategy (\definitionref{def:jokerstrat}), $\sigma_1^J$ uses a Joker action derived from the predecessor $\pre$, such that the Joker action causes the game to reach state $q'' \in \joker{k}$ from $q' \notin \joker{k}$.
-The use of $\pre_w$ in the definition of a Joker attractor strategy (\definitionref{def:jokerstrat}) exactly corresponds with the use of $\pre$ in the definition of the Joker attractor (\definitionref{def:jokers}), so we have $\jrankg(q'') + 1 = \jrankg(q')$, and spend 1 Joker action making this move. \end{itemize} Consequently, $\sigma_1^J$ is a winning strategy.
+(1) We first prove lemma (W): $\sigma_1^J$ is a winning strategy in Joker game $\jokergame$.
+Let $q'$ be a state in a play of $\Outc(\sigma_1^J)$.
+Observe the following three cases: \begin{itemize} \item If $q' \in \attrf$, then $\sigma_1^J$ is a classical attractor strategy from $q$ that is winning \cite{dAHK98}, so reaches $R$, without using any Joker actions. \item If $q' \in \joker{k}\setminus\jstate$, $q'$ is a non-Joker state of the $k$-th Joker attractor set, such that $\sigma_1^J$ is a classical attractor strategy from $q'$ with goal $\jokerreal{k}$.
+Hence, $\sigma_1^J$ will surely reach one of the Joker states $\jokerreal{k}$, without using any Joker actions. \item If $q' \in \jstate$, then by the definition of a Joker attractor strategy (\autoref{def:jokerstrat}), $\sigma_1^J$ uses a Joker action derived from the predecessor $\pre$, such that the Joker action causes the game to reach state $q'' \in \joker{k}$ from $q' \notin \joker{k}$.
+The use of $\pre_w$ in the definition of a Joker attractor strategy (\autoref{def:jokerstrat}) exactly corresponds with the use of $\pre$ in the definition of the Joker attractor (\autoref{def:jokers}), so we have $\jrankg(q'') + 1 = \jrankg(q')$, and spend 1 Joker action making this move. \end{itemize} Consequently, $\sigma_1^J$ is a winning strategy, so (W) holds.
 Moreover, using 1 Joker action, reduces the rank of the next state by 1.
 Using the attractor in non-Joker states, costs no Joker actions.
 Since each of the $\jrankg(q)$ encountered Joker states we use 1 Joker action, we spend exactly $\jrankg(q)$ Joker actions in total.

-2) By \theoremref{thm:jokerstratwinning} we have that a Joker attractor strategy is cost-minimal, so any other cost-minimal strategy must have cost $\jrankg(q)$.
-That the cost can be less than $\jrankg(q)$ for some plays follows from \figureref{fig:costless}.
+2) By \autoref{thm:jokerstratwinning} we have that a Joker attractor strategy is cost-minimal, so any other cost-minimal strategy must have cost $\jrankg(q)$.
+That the cost can be less than $\jrankg(q)$ for some plays follows from \autoref{fig:costless}.